miguelamda/DL/README.md

 [Visita mi web aquí para más información.](https://www.cs.us.es/~mdelamor)

-I do not own the copyright of the images imployed in the slides.
+I do not own the copyright of the images employed in the slides.